How much Peptide Supplements should I take daily?

 Skin Hydration and Elasticity

 Research indicates that collagen peptide supplements can significantly improve skin hydration and elasticity.
-A study involving 64 participants demonstrated that a daily intake of 1000 mg of low-molecular-weight collagen peptide (LMWCP) for 12 weeks resulted in notable improvements in skin hydration and elasticity compared to a placebo group.
-Another study with 100 participants found that consuming 1650 mg of collagen peptide NS (CPNS) daily for 12 weeks significantly enhanced skin hydration, elasticity, and reduced desquamation and wrinkling.
+A study involving 64 participants demonstrated that a daily intake of 1000 mg of low-molecular-weight collagen peptide (LMWCP) for 12 weeks resulted in notable improvements in skin hydration and elasticity compared to a placebo group1.
+Another study with 100 participants found that consuming 1650 mg of collagen peptide NS (CPNS) daily for 12 weeks significantly enhanced skin hydration, elasticity, and reduced desquamation and wrinkling2.

 Dosage Recommendations